Dr. Brad McDavid

 Eric is a graduate of the University of Washington, Bothell campus, with a degree in Business.
 This will be his 8th year in the band, and third year as the media assistant.
 He served as section leader of the clarinet section for two years.
 Eric is a brother of the National Honorary Band Service Fraternity, Kappa Kappa Psi, and was the Service Committee Chair, a position he held for 2 years.
 During the summer, Eric serves as the Media Coordinator for the Seattle All-City Marching Band.
 Eric loves cars and is an avid photographer in his free time.
 Go Dawgs!

-David is from Seattle, Washington, and is in his third year with the Husky Marching Band.
-David is also a Video Operations Specialist in the Department of Intercollegiate Athletics at the University of Washington.
-After spending four years in Pullman, Washington working with the WSU Cougar Marching Band, David wanted to continue his work in the marching arts while once again living back in Seattle.
-He continues to work with both marching bands each football season as his schedule allows.
+David is from Seattle, Washington, and is in his fifth year with the Husky Marching Band.
+David previously worked with the Video Operations Department within the Dept. of Intercollegiate Athletics at the University of Washington.
+Before joining the HMB Staff David spent four years in Pullman, Washington working with the WSU Cougar Marching Band as their Staff Photographer and Graphic Designer.

 Kathy begins her 26th year as a member of the band staff.
 She is a 1974 UW graduate with a BA degree in Business Administration/Accounting, and was a member of the Husky Band’s saxophone section.
 While attending the UW, she was also on the band’s Student Staff team, played on the UW basketball team and is a current member of the Big W Club.
 In 1977 Kathy and husband Don were instrumental in creating and organizing the Alumni Band which entertains tailgaters at all home football games.
 Kathy served as Treasurer of the Husky Marching Band Alumni Association for six years.
 Don and Kathy have been married 44 years and have two sons who also attended the UW, and have five grandchildren.